swharton1/SXI_L3/README.md

 # SXI_L3
 Code to read Steve's new L3 SXI Product and rebin it in time and spatially.

+Author: S. J. Wharton
+Date: 1st August 2025

+You will need astropy in order to read the FITS files.
+Try: pip install astropy

 The code contains the following scripts in the SXI_L3 folder: paths           Functions to hardcode certain paths to the data. read_mapL3      Class to read in the original L3 SXI file.